Product Roadmap: Key Features, Common Types, and Roadmap Building Tips

 A market roadmap is a document that may be used if the launch of the product is planned across multiple markets.
-It’s mostly developed for the marketing department and internal stakeholders to plan the marketing strategy for a single or multiple products.
-Market roadmaps are, perhaps, the most dynamic ones, as they have to capture the rapid changes on the market.
+It’s mostly developed for the marketing department and internal stakeholders to plan the marketing strategy for single or multiple products.
+Market roadmaps are, perhaps, the most dynamic ones, as they have to capture the rapid changes in the market.
 Competitor or technological progress may cause significant shifts which will require strategy adjustment.

 A product roadmap in any of its forms still has to preserve the general key points of information.
-To avoid adding low-level information in the document, we can use two more artifacts supporting a strategic roadmap.
+To avoid adding low-level information to the document, we can use two more artifacts supporting a strategic roadmap.

 A release plan is a document that sets strict release dates.
-Product managers mostly set floating time frames for releases.
+Product managers mostly set floating timeframes for releases.
 While the goal of the product roadmap is to show the succession of product releases, a release plan presents more precise dates for a specific feature to be released.
 It’s also a normal practice to match development sprints with certain features or bug fixes.